nataliatesarova/python_project3/README.md

 # Employee Management System
-The Employee Management System is a software tool that enables users to manage employee data using a Google Sheet.
+The [Employee Management System](https://project3tesarova.herokuapp.com/) is a software application that provides users with an effective means of managing employee data by utilizing Google Sheets.
+This tool is designed to streamline the management of employee information and improve the efficiency of HR processes.

 ![start page ?different devices]()